ovh/the-bastion/doc/sphinx/plugins/restricted/selfAddPersonalAccess.rst

 .. option:: widest_v4_prefix (optional, integer, between 0 and 32)

-    When specified, this limits the size of prefixes that can be added to an ACL, e.g. 24 would not allow prefixes wider than /24 (such as /20 or /16).
+    When specified, this limits the size of subnets that can be added to an ACL, e.g. 24 would not allow prefix lengths wider than /24 (such as /20 or /16).
     Note that this doesn't prevent users from adding thousands of ACLs to cover a wide range of networks, but this helps ensuring ACLs such as 0.0.0.0/0 can't be added in a single command.